Quick Facts

 Interesting Info

-- The Yarra Pygmy Perch is a small freshwater fish species found in the Yarra River catchment in southeastern Australia.
+- The Yarra Pygmy Perch is a tiny freshwater fish found only in southeastern Australia, mainly in coastal drainages of western Victoria and southeastern South Australia.

 - They are often preyed upon by larger fish, such as introduced trout species, as well as birds and other predators.